Anxiety, in all its different forms, is one of the most common mental health challenges today.

 Turning psychological rigidity into psychological flexibility

-Acceptance and Commitment Therapy teaches patients to assess whether a certain action will provide them with more satisfaction or more anxiety.
+Acceptance and Commitment Therapy teaches clients to assess whether a certain action will provide them with more satisfaction or more anxiety.
 In the case of the latter, intervention is not necessary.

 If, however, you find yourself withdrawing from things you previously enjoyed or which you aspire towards, there are four steps you can take: